Online Premium Filing with My PAA FAQs

 - The receipt for the filing that shows the EIN/PN change can be found on the Plan Page for the plan with the old EIN/PN.

-- If an EIN/PN is being changed to the EIN/PN of another existing plan, the change should typically be reported as a merger, consolidation, or spinoff rather than as an EIN/PN change.
+- If an EIN/PN is being changed to the EIN/PN of another existing plan, the change should be reported as a merger, consolidation, or spinoff rather than as an EIN/PN change.
+If you do show the change as an EIN/PN change, you will receive a My PAA error message to correct the entry in order to proceed with the filing.

-- If you will be the filing coordinator for one or more plans, you can add a plan to your account or invite another practitioner to each plan in your account from your Home Page.
+- If you will be the filing coordinator for one or more plans, you can add each plan to your account and invite other practitioners to be part of each plan’s filing team from your Home Page.

 - If you have plans in your account, you can create a filing within My PAA or import a software-prepared filing into the My PAA screens.